 Solution on ISE

-To support 3rd party vendors ISE 2.0 introduced a concept of Network Device Profiles which describes how specific vendor behaves - how Sessions, URL Redirect and CoA is supported.
+In order to support 3rd party vendors, ISE 2.0 introduced a concept of Network Device Profiles which describes how specific vendor behaves - how Sessions, URL Redirect and CoA is supported.

 This article presents the usage of default profile for Aruba device.